kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various academic talks and seminars and sometimes scribe them.

+### Gillat Kol on Interactive Information Theory <a href = "{{ site.baseurl }}/notes/interactive_info_theory_gillat_kol.pdf">[pdf]</a>

+Dr. Gillat Kol from IAS gives a talk on information theoretic measures and bounds on the compression of information transmission in the setting of interactive information theory, where no player knows the whole message being compressed.

 ### Sanjeev Arora on Reversible Deep Nets <a href = "{{ site.baseurl }}/notes/deepnets-reversible-arora.pdf" title="deepnets-reversible-arora">[pdf]</a>

 Professor Arora, Tengyu Ma, and Yingyu Liang discuss their results on giving a generative model for reversible deep nets.
 They also give a better training method that improves upon Dropout.